Cybervault-1/My-cybersecurity-portfolio/08-linux-security-labs/01-security-audit-tool/README.md

 ## Analyst Interpretation

 **Privilege Escalation Risk**
 Two accounts holding sudo privileges on a server recently accessed by an external contractor represents an elevated risk.
-Any account compromise — particularly through credential theft or brute force — could result in full root-level access and complete system compromise.
+Any account compromise, particularly through credential theft or brute force — could result in full root-level access and complete system compromise.

 **Attack Surface — Running Services**
 Eighteen active services were identified at the time of audit.
 Each running service represents a potential entry point.
 Services such as `mysql`, `redis`, and `postgres` detected during enumeration should be reviewed to confirm they are required, patched, and not externally accessible.